-Our named executive officers held outstanding restricted stock awards and restricted stock units under our forms of restricted stock agreement and restricted stock unit agreement, as applicable (the "Stock Agreements"), and performance share units under our form of performance share unit agreement (the "Performance Agreement") and the Stock Incentive Plan as of December 31, 2017.
-If a "Change in Control" occurs and the named executive officer has (i) remained continuously employed by us from the date of grant to the date upon which such Change in Control occurs or (ii) retired following the date of grant and either performed consulting services for us or refrained from working for one of our competitors or in a similar role for another company (however, directorships at non-competitors are permitted), through the date of the Change in Control, then, in either case, (a) the restricted stock and restricted stock units granted to him under the Stock Agreements, and related dividends then credited to him, will fully vest on the date upon which such Change in Control occurs, and (b) the performance share units granted to him under the Performance Agreement and related dividends credited to him will vest based on a performance factor as of the date of the Change in Control determined by the Compensation Committee.
-The 2017 performance share units have four separate performance periods: (1) the 2017 calendar year; (2) the 2018 calendar year; (3) the 2019 calendar year; and (4) the entirety of the performance period between January 1, 2017 and December 31, 2019.
+Our named executive officers held outstanding restricted stock units under our form of restricted stock unit agreement (the "Stock Agreement"), and performance share units under our form of performance share unit agreement (the "Performance Agreement") and the Stock Incentive Plan as of December 31, 2018.
+If a "Change in Control" occurs and the named executive officer has (i) remained continuously employed by us from the date of grant to the date upon which such Change in Control occurs or (ii) retired following the date of grant and either performed consulting services for us or refrained from working for one of our competitors or in a similar role for another company (however, directorships at non-competitors are permitted), through the date of the Change in Control, then, in either case, (a) the restricted stock units granted to the officer under the Stock Agreement, and related dividends then credited to the officer, will fully vest on the date upon which such Change in Control occurs, and (b) the performance share units granted to the officer under the Performance Agreement and related dividends credited to the officer will vest based on a performance factor as of the date of the Change in Control determined by the Compensation Committee.
+The 2018 performance share units have four separate performance periods: (1) the 2018 calendar year, (2) the 2019 calendar year, (3) the 2020 calendar year, and (4) the entirety of the performance period between January 1, 2018 and December 31, 2020.
 Upon a Change in Control transaction, the Compensation Committee will take into account the average of the performance level achieved for each of the four performance periods, using the actual performance level achieved with respect to any completed period, and a deemed performance percentage of 100% for any performance period that has not been completed.
 The average percentage may then be decreased or increased by the Compensation Committee in its discretion.

-Restricted stock, restricted stock units and performance share units granted to a named executive officer under the Stock Agreements and Performance Agreements, and related dividends then credited to him, will also fully vest if the named executive officer's employment is terminated by reason of death or a "Disability."
-If a named executive officer's employment with us is terminated for any reason other than death or Disability, then his unvested restricted stock, restricted stock units and performance share units are forfeited to us for no consideration, except that (other than with respect to retention grants for Messrs.
-Meloy, McDonie, Muraro and Pryor), if a named executive officer retires or otherwise has a voluntary resignation, his awards will continue to vest on the original vesting schedule if, from the date of his retirement or termination through the applicable vesting date, the named executive officer has either performed consulting services for us or refrained from working for one of our competitors or in a similar role for another company (however, directorships at non-competitors are permitted).
+Restricted stock units and performance share units granted to a named executive officer under the Stock Agreement and Performance Agreement, and related dividends then credited to the officer, will also fully vest if the named executive officer's employment is terminated by reason of death or a "Disability" (as defined below).
+If a named executive officer's employment with us is terminated for any reason other than death or Disability, then the officer's unvested restricted stock units and performance share units are forfeited to us for no consideration, except that (other than with respect to retention grants for Mr. Perkins, Mr. Meloy, Ms. Kneale, Mr. McDonie and Mr. Pryor), if a named executive officer retires or otherwise has a voluntary resignation, the officer's awards will continue to vest on the original vesting schedule if, from the date of the officer's retirement or termination through the applicable vesting date, the named executive officer has either performed consulting services for us or refrained from working for one of our competitors or in a similar role for another company (however, directorships at non-competitors are permitted).